Acid Base Chemistry of Short Hydrogen Bonds: A Tale of Schr\"odinger's Cat in Glutamine-Derived Crystals

 Proton transfer (PT) is one of the most fundamental and pervasive processes in chemistry.
 It governs acid–base reactivity~\cite{cleland1994low,cox2009distance}, drives biochemical transformations and enzymatic catalysis~\cite{warshel2006electrostatic,wang2014quantum,fang2009mapping}, and plays a central role in solvation dynamics and energy transduction~\cite{ceriotti2016nuclear,marx2010aqueous,hassanali2013proton,siwick2008long,rini2003real}.
 At its core, PT is mediated by hydrogen bonds, typically viewed as asymmetric interactions between a donor and an acceptor, across which the proton hops by overcoming a well-defined energetic barrier~\cite{jeffrey1997an,intro_hbond_ishikita2014}.

 This classical picture begins to break down when donor and acceptor atoms are brought into unusually close proximity~\cite{gilli2009nature,iogansen1999direct}, forming so-called short hydrogen bonds (SHBs) with donor–acceptor distances below $\sim$2.5\,\AA.
-In this regime, the potential energy surface flattens, the proton delocalizes, and quantum mechanical effects such as zero-point motion and tunneling become dominant~\cite{benoit1998tunnelling,dereka2021crossover,ceriotti2013nuclear}.
-Theoretical and spectroscopic studies show that this quantum crossover emerges when the PT barrier approaches the proton’s zero-point energy~\cite{dereka2021crossover, wang2014quantum,ceriotti2016nuclear,li2011quantum}.
+In this regime, the potential energy surface flattens, the proton delocalizes, and nuclear quantum effects (NQEs) such as zero-point motion and tunneling become dominant~\cite{benoit1998tunnelling,dereka2021crossover,ceriotti2013nuclear,mouhat2023thermal}.
+Theoretical and spectroscopic studies show that this quantum crossover emerges when the PT barrier approaches the proton’s zero-point energy, and can be further modulated by external electric fields~\cite{dereka2021crossover, wang2014quantum,ceriotti2016nuclear,li2011quantum,cassone2020nuclear}.
 These have far-reaching consequences on both the physics and chemistry of a wide variety of systems.
 For example, proton symmetrization in high-pressure ice has been linked to O--O distances below 2.45\,\AA~\cite{benoit1998tunnelling}, engineered fluorescent proteins exhibit measurable SHB delocalization~\cite{wang2014quantum,oltrogge2015short}, and in water, NQEs modulate hydrogen bond strength and polarization~\cite{ceriotti2016nuclear,hassanali2013proton,agmon1995grotthuss}.

 A lot of our understanding of SHBs comes from numerical atomistic simulations of liquid water solutions~\cite{giberti2014role,hassanali2013proton}, high-pressure phases of ice~\cite{benoit1998tunnelling,drechsel2014quantum}, inorganic crystal hydrates\cite{arandhara2024nuclear,saunders2021quantum,gurung2025quantum,buch2008hcl,hassanali2012fuzzy,kapil2022complete,rossi2016anharmonic}, in addition to small hydrated clusters\cite{li2024impact}.
 On the other hand, our understanding of SHBs in organic or biomolecular crystals, where hydrogen bonding can be shaped by a complex interplay of dense packing, vibrational disorder, as well as the local electrostatic potential, remain poorly understood.
 Although SHBs have been implicated in enzyme active sites~\cite{cleland1994low}, proton-relay chains~\cite{agmon1995grotthuss}, and fluorescent proteins~\cite{fang2009mapping}, their quantum mechanical behavior in crystalline environments remains largely uncharted.
 While spectroscopic studies on bifluoride salts~\cite{dereka2021crossover} and peptides~\cite{gorbitz1989hydrogen,sappati2016nuclear} have explored SHBs, few have investigated how the environmental effects in a solid-state crystalline system can be altered by nuclear quantum fluctuations.